mariomttz/steam-learning/README.md

 ### Publication 💻
 In this module we will host both the "promt" where you can access the model predictions as a user and the about page of the same project.

+## Modules workflow 🔩
+To see the workflow of the modules and some examples, [click here](./docs/info/modules_workflow.md).

 ## References 🔍
 - Staff, F. (2022).
 Mexico's video game industry accounted for $1.73 billion in 2021.
 Forbes Mexico [https://www.forbes.com.mx/la-industria-del-videojuego-en-mexico-represento-1-73-billones-de-dolares-en-2021/](https://www.forbes.com.mx/la-industria-del-videojuego-en-mexico-represento-1-73-billones-de-dolares-en-2021/).